Skip to content

 --output ROMs-Sorted/

-may produce some fixdats in the ROMs-Sorted/ directory, if any of the input DATs have ROMs that weren't found in the ROMs/ input directory:
+This command will produce a fixdat file in the ROMs-Sorted/ directory for each of the three input DATs that have at least one ROM that wasn't found in the ROMs/ input directory:

 ROMs-Sorted/